csaxby318/fareFLIGHT/README.md

 ## Contribute

 ## Credits
-Huge Thanks from our Team to RapidAPI and Skyscanner API for the free use of their API to make our flight searching possible.
+Huge thanks from our Team to RapidAPI and Skyscanner API for the free use of their API to make our flight searching possible.
 Thanks to imdunn from Codepen.io for the help with the airport code autocomplete text box.
 Thanks to Pexels.com for the high-resolution images of clouds.
 Biggest thanks to Clarence Saxby, Shawn Saj, William Ezrine, and Zack Hurst for working on the project as individuals and as a Team.